LugoBlogger/SI-201-401-discrete-mathematics/week12-combinatorials.md

 programme or a student who is an information systems major is chosen as a representative to an institute committee.
-How many different choices are there for this representative if there are 37 members of the information systems study programme abd 83 information systems majors and no one is both a study programme members and a student?
+How many different choices are there for this representative if there are 37 members of the information systems study programme and 83 information systems majors and no one is both a study programme members and a student?